NHSDigital/nhs-notify-reporting/README.md

 Pseudonymisation of PID is approved via the use of a SHA256 hash together with a secret environment key held in AWS Parameter Store.

 The step function will inject the environment key as the execution parameter to any SQL query that is defined in the `hash_query_ids` collection in the [Step Function Terraform](./infrastructure/terraform/components/reporting/sfn_state_machine_athena.tf).

+### Permissions

+External access (including PowerBI) should be restricted to read-only access of the staging tables only.
+No external access should be provided to the underlying transaction_history table.

 ## Contacts